 The 2011 enactment of the landmark National Alzheimer's Project Act (P.L.
-111-375) ushered in a new phase of progress, changing the way our nation addresses Alzheimer's and all other dementia - and resulted in unprecedented progress in Alzheimer's and dementia research, care, and support.
-In 2024, Congress renewed the nation's commitment with the unanimous passage of the NAPA Reauthorization Act (P.L.
-118-92) and the Alzheimer's Accountability and Investment Act (P.L.
-118-93).
+111-375) ushered in a new phase of progress, changing the way our nation addresses Alzheimer's and all other dementia - and resulting in unprecedented progress in Alzheimer's and dementia research, care, and support.
+In 2024, Congress renewed the nation's commitment with the unanimous passage of the NAPA Reauthorization Act and the Alzheimer's Accountability and Investment Act.

-Since the passage of NAPA, Congress has worked in bipartisan fashion to increase federal research funding more than sevenfold.
-Current investments at the NIH in Alzheimer's and dementia research is more than \$3.8 billion annually.
+Since the passage of NAPA, Congress has worked in a bipartisan fashion to increase federal research funding more than sevenfold.
+Current investments at the NIH in Alzheimer's and dementia research are more than \$3.8 billion annually.
 As a result of this increased investment, scientists have been able to work at a more rapid pace to advance basic disease knowledge, explore ways to reduce risk, uncover new biomarkers for early diagnosis and drug targeting, and develop potential treatments.

-Alzheimer's and dementia research has momentum now more than ever, largely due to appropriately robust funding from Congress.
-Recent advances include approval of the first FDA-approved treatments to slow the progression of Alzheimer's disease and more tools for accurate detection and diagnosis, such as amyloid and tau PET imaging, cerebrospinal fluid assays and blood tests.
+Alzheimer's and dementia research has greater momentum now than ever before, largely due to appropriately robust funding from Congress.
+Recent advances include approval of the first treatments approved by the Food and Drug Administration (FDA) to slow the progression of Alzheimer's disease and more tools for accurate detection and diagnosis, such as amyloid and tau PET imaging, cerebrospinal fluid assays, and blood tests.
 These treatments change the course of the disease in a meaningful way for some people in the early stages.
 By slowing progression of the disease in the early stages of Alzheimer's, individuals will have more time to participate in daily life and live independently.
 Future treatments will need to address the underlying biology that drives all stages and symptoms of each neurodegenerative disease so that all individuals who are affected by Alzheimer's or another dementia have effective treatment options.
 Our progress must continue.